pinpoint-apm/pinpoint-apm.github.io/documents/system_metric.md

 ## 5 Notes
 - Other metrics and statistics data will be stored in Pinot to enhance Pinpoint experience in near future.
 - Currently this system metrics versions are in beta.
 It will be officially released when when we can make sure that everything works as we intended.
+- If you have been using the system metric feature in version 2.5.0 or lower and are upgrading, please refer to [guide](https://github.com/pinpoint-apm/pinpoint/issues/9791#issuecomment-1491486262) for instructions.

 ------------------------------------------